 Luft will draw together visual artists, writers and musicians to create work in direct response to an original music composition.

-World renowned Sound Producer and Engineer, Peter Cobbin, has composed a piece of music for this creative arts project and participating creatives will use this musical composition as a stimulus to make work.
+World renowned Music Producer and Engineer, Peter Cobbin, has composed a piece of music for this creative arts project and participating creatives will use this musical composition as a stimulus to make work.

 Mounted ARI is privileged and delighted to be collaborating with Peter Cobbin for LUFT.
-Peter is one of the world’s leading Sound Engineers.
+Peter is one of the world’s leading Audio Engineers.
 Based in London, Peter works with his colleague Kirsty Whalley at their company Such Sweet Thunder.
-The company is at the cutting edge of sound recording and mixing.
-Together, they work across of diversity of musical genres, but in recent times have focused upon recording and mixing the sound for feature films.
+The company is at the cutting edge of music recording and mixing.
+Together, they work across of diversity of musical genres, but in recent times have focused upon recording and mixing the music for feature films.